West Bridgewater, Massachusetts: Geography

 According to the United States Census Bureau, the town has a total area of 40.6 km2, of which 39.7 km2 is land and 0.9 km2, or 2.25%, is water.
 The town ranks 238th of 351 communities in the Commonwealth in terms of land area, and ranks nineteenth out of the twenty-seven towns in Plymouth County.
 West Bridgewater is bordered by Brockton to the north, East Bridgewater to the east, Bridgewater to the south, and Easton to the west, as well as a small section (less than a quarter of a mile long) of the southwestern corner that borders the town of Raynham.
 West Bridgewater's town center is approximately 4 mi south of the center of Brockton, and is 25 mi south of Boston.

-West Bridgewater lies along the northeast edge of the Hockomock Swamp, with a large section of the southwestern corner of town being covered by the swamp and its wildlife management area.
+West Bridgewater lies along the northeastern edge of the Hockomock Swamp, with a large section of the southwestern corner of town being covered by the swamp and its wildlife management area.
 There are also several other protected areas throughout the town, as well as several parks and a large pond surrounded by a state forest.
-The Town River also passes through the southern portion of town, branching off into several brooks throughout the town, as does the Salisbury River in the northeast corner of town.
+The Town River also passes through the southern portion of town, branching off into several brooks throughout the town, as does the Salisbury River in the northeastern corner of town.